Promotion of our Human Rights Policy

 |Site||Type of Training||Scope of Participation||No. of Participants|

-Mizuho publishes a human rights newsletter in Japanese, Jinken no Tobira, for the benefit of all group employees, around four to five times each year.
-This leaflet is intended to enhance employee awareness toward a variety of human rights issues.
-In addition, our internal group corporate communications magazine, Mizuho, includes an annual feature on human rights which profiles specific human rights activities and other pertinent information.
+Mizuho publishes a human rights newsletter in Japanese, Jinken no Tobira, for the benefit of all group employees.
+This leaflet is intended to enhance employee awareness of a variety of human rights issues.
+In addition, our internal group communication magazine, Mizuho, includes a feature on human rights which profiles specific human rights activities and other pertinent information.
 Mizuho's online learning system for employees also offers materials on human rights which employees can access from their own homes and use to develop their knowledge through individual study.